Laraib619/Machine_Learning/README.md

 # Machine_Learning
 ## What is feature selection?
-Feature selection is nothing but optimal and best feture for machine learning models. and also  removing irrelevant or partially relevant features from the data.
+Feature selection is nothing more than selecting the best and most appropriate features for machine learning models, as well as deleting irrelevant or partially relevant characteristics from the data.
 ## Importance of feature selection.
 1. It reduces the curse of dimensionality..
 2. It minimizes the cost of computation
-3. It helps in interpreting and learning the model
+3. It aids in the understanding and application of the model.
-4. It helps in achieving good results.
+4. It aids in the achievement of positive outcomes.
 ### Feature selection techniques are of two types.
 1. Supervised feature selection
 2. Unsupervised feature selection